Although many don’t like this phrase, it’s one to consider:

-Think of the rainbow as your startup journey and the pot of gold as your financial goal at the end, your exit.
+Think of the rainbow as your business journey from startup on forward and the pot of gold as your financial goal at the end– your exit.

-In layman’s terms, there are 3 categories of exits one can typically expect if their startup is successful:
+In simpler terms, there are 3 categories of exits one can typically expect if their startup is successful:

 1) New car exit ($ -> thousands to tens of thousands)